netdata/netdata/docs/netdata-agent/configuration/organize-systems-metrics-and-alerts.md

 and monitor them as discrete entities.
 Virtual nodes can help you simplify your infrastructure monitoring and focus on the individual node that matters.

-To define your windows server as a virtual node you need to:
+To define your Windows server as a Virtual Node, you need to:

 * Define virtual nodes in `/etc/netdata/vnodes/vnodes.conf`